dodslaser/cellophane/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 Cellophane is a library for creating modular wrappers.
+The purpose is both to facilitate wrapping a pipeline with a common framework, and also to simplify the process of porting the wrapper to a different HPC environment, LIMS, long term storage, etc.

-# ❗️ HERE BE DRAGONS 🐉 ❗️
+**❗️ HERE BE DRAGONS ❗️**

 Cellophane is not battle tested and may break, blow up, and/or eat your pet(s), etc.